 - J.D., Law, Yale Law School

 - B.A., Law, Jurisprudence and Social Thought, Amherst College, summa cum laude

 Rosky's recent scholarship includes "Anti-Gay Curriculum Laws," 117 Columbia Law Review 1461 (2017); "Scrutinizing Immutability," 53 Journal of Sex Research 363 (2016) (with Lisa Diamond); "Same-Sex Marriage and Children's Right to Be Queer," 22 GLQ: A Journal of Gay and Lesbian Studies 531 (2016); "Still Not Equal: A Report from the Red States," in After Marriage Equality: The Future of LGBT Rights (NYU 2016).

 Rosky is a two-time recipient of the Dukeminier Award, which recognizes the best legal scholarship on sexual orientation and gender identity published each year.
-In addition, he has received numerous awards for his teaching and pro bono service.
+In addition, he has received multiple awards for both his teaching and pro bono service.
 In 2015, Rosky received an Equality Award from the Human Rights Campaign, the country's largest civil rights organization working to achieve equality for LGBT people.

 Rosky has provided legal commentary on issues related to sexuality and gender to numerous press outlets, including the N.Y.
 Times, Washington Post, L.A.
-Times, Associated Press, The Economist, and National Public Radio.
+Times, Associated Press, The Economist, Newsweek, and National Public Radio.